 To connect your Nest to the internet:

-• Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if needed, put in your password.
+• As your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 To select Off mode on the thermostat: